exercism/kotlin/exercises/practice/bob/.approaches/if-expressions/content.md

 In this approach you have a series of `if` expressions to evaluate the conditions.
 As soon as the right condition is found, the correct response is returned.

+An [object declaration][object] is used to define `Bob` as essentially a [singleton][singleton] object instantiation of the class.
+This is sufficient, since there is no object state that needs to change with each call of the `hey` method.

 The `String` [`trim()`][trim] method is applied to the input to eliminate any whitespace at either end of the input.
 If the string has no characters left, it returns the response for saying nothing.